St. Xavier High School (Ohio): Academics

-As of 2023, St. Xavier has 1,366 enrolled students, the most of any Catholic high school in an area with the nation's second-highest private school attendance rate.
-Tuition is US$16,600.00 for the 2022–23 school year.
+As of 2025, St. Xavier has 1,415 enrolled students, the most of any Catholic high school in an area with the nation's second-highest private school attendance rate.
+Tuition is US$17,350.00 for the 2025-26 school year.
 According to St. Xavier, tuition is $1,000 less than the cost of educating a student there.
-During the 2022–23 school year, more than 58% of students received financial aid.
-In 2020, students received $4,600,000 in financial aid.
+During the 2025-26 school year, 77% of students received financial aid, awarding $5,800,000 in financial assistance.
 St. Xavier accepts school vouchers from the Ohio Educational Choice Scholarship Program (EdChoice).

 The faculty consists of 120 full-time teachers, including six Jesuit priests.
 Eighty six percent of the faculty have a master's degree or higher.
 Four full-time staff members assist with Individualized Education Programs.

 Admissions and demographics

 Students apply to St. Xavier High School by taking the High School Placement Test (HSPT) and submitting an elementary school transcript, teacher recommendations, and an enrollment application.
 Other factors are also taken into account.
 As of 2017, approximately 56% of freshman applicants are admitted, down from 70% in 2014.
 About a quarter of these students are admitted due to legacy, defined as an alumnus or current student in the applicant's immediate family.

 Students come to St. Xavier from throughout Greater Cincinnati, Southeastern Indiana, and Northern Kentucky.
-As of 2021, students of color make up 20% of the student body, up from 12% in 2015.
+As of 2025, students of color make up 21% of the student body, up from 12% in 2015.
 About 80% are Roman Catholic.

 In addition to students from the Greater Cincinnati area, St. Xavier admits students from overseas through various foreign exchange programs, such as American Field Service.
 In particular, partner school Col·legi Casp–Sagrat Cor de Jesús in Barcelona has sent students to St. Xavier and received them into its batxillerat (baccalaureate) program since 1995.

 Curriculum and scheduling

 All students at St. Xavier are part of the school's college preparatory program, requiring 23½ credit units for graduation.
 The program is accredited by AdvancED, the Ohio Catholic School Accrediting Association, and the Ohio Department of Education.
 Students are not ranked.
 Grade point averages are computed on an unweighted 100-point scale, which can be converted to a standard 4.0 scale.

 The college preparatory program encompasses a variety of subject areas as part of an emphasis on cura personalis ("well-rounded individuals").
-As of 2023, the school offers 27 electives aligned with Advanced Placement curricula:
+As of 2025, the school offers 29 electives aligned with Advanced Placement curricula: